StevenChengCCC/CS260/README.md

   **Service** - chatWithFriend and saveScores also provide users with access to the data they have recorded in leaderboards.
   **DB/Login** - DB/Login is used to handle logins and Signup.
   **WebSocket** - Websockets is used to record user data and leaderboards.
-# Dear TAs, If you clone this to your computer, and use node index.js and npm dev run it will work.

 # MY HTML START UP WROK DESCRIPTION setps
 1. add a file named index.html
 2. create a header a title on top. create space for the login in and sign up function. have some plain text for the front page